OGD311/OGD311/README.md

 ### Hi there 👋
-I'm Oli, a CompSci student interested in Backend Development, Computer Vision and Machine Learning
+I'm Oli, a computer science student interested in Backend Development, Computer Vision and Machine Learning
-- I know Python and PHP and also some C# (Unity), JS, HTML and CSS .
+- I know Python and PHP, and also some C# (Unity), JS, HTML and CSS.
 I am currently learning Java for my university course
   <!--
   I've recently finished working on [Lands And Legacy](https://github.com/OGD311/LandsAndLegacy) which you can check out [here](https://ogd311.github.io/SuspiciousBananaStudios.github.io/index.html)
   I also like to make lots of small python apps, such as [TubeIT](https://github.com/OGD311/TubeIT) <!--, and webapps - my latest is PiChat (Coming soon) [Pichat](https://pichat.co.uk/) -->